 Considering that a solid cover costs more, has a shorter lifespan, requires a pump, and requires more work overall, why would anyone buy a solid cover over a mesh cover?
-In short, solid covers typically do a better job at protecting your pool during the winter.
+In short, solid covers typically do a better job of protecting your pool during the winter.
 You’ll also have less maintenance to do when warm weather returns.

-Not only do solid covers prevent excess debris and dirt, if installed correctly, you’re also less likely to have algae growth.
+Not only do solid covers prevent excess debris and dirt, but if installed correctly, you’re also less likely to have algae growth.

 Can’t decide if you want a solid or mesh cover?
 Consider a hybrid cover.

 A hybrid cover is solid with a mesh opening, which means there’s no need for a pump, making it a more cost-effective option.

 While hybrid covers don’t keep all debris and sunlight out like solid covers, you’re likely to notice less than if you use a mesh cover.